 Another cellulite reduction therapy that’s become widely known is CoolSculpting, sometimes called body contouring.
 This non-invasive procedure is also called Cryolipolysis, which is the freezing of fat cells under the skin.
 While some find this treatment effective on the sides of their torso, it’s generally less effective on the legs.

-One of the primary benefits of cold water immersion is the promotion of blood flow and flushing away toxins throughout the body.
+One of the primary benefits of cold water immersion is the promotion of blood flow through cold exposure and flushing away toxins throughout the body with the help of cold showers.
 This stimulation of blood flow and lymphatic system function can help promote healthier skin as well, helping reduce the appearance of cellulite.

 When you cool the surface of the skin considerably, blood circulation is slowed.
 After cold water immersion, blood flow increases, cycling circulation back into high gear.
 This cycling helps improve vascular health, including the capillaries on the skin’s surface.

-Another benefit of cold therapy is the alleviation of fluid retention, another contributing factor to the appearance of cellulite.
+Another skin health benefits of cold therapy are the alleviation of fluid retention, another contributing factor to the appearance of cellulite.

 To easily treat your entire body for cellulite, the convenience of cold water immersion therapy anytime is made possible by RENU.
 We hand make all of our cold plunge tubs 100% in the USA and provide our customers with the best warranty coverage on the market.